bgd-labs/rescue-mission-phase-1/README.md

   The code differential between the new implementation and the current deployed one can be found [here](/diffs/LendToAaveMigrator-diff.md).

 - [AaveMerkleDistributor](/src/contracts/AaveMerkleDistributor.sol): This contract has the logic for the users to be able to claim the rescued tokens, according to the generated merkle trees.
 To enable a rescue of a determined token, the addDistributions method needs to be called with the arrays of tokens and merkleRoots, indication the pairs token:merkleRoot (indicated in the token specific merkle tree rescue json [files](#merkle-trees)).
 Once a distribution is added.
 A user can claim the tokens by passing the index, account and amount also indicated [here](#merkle-trees).
+- [AutonomousProposal](/src/contracts/AutonomousProposal.sol): This contract has the logic to create both proposals (for short and long executor) when power is delegated to it.
+It can also vote on them if some voting power is delegated by mistake.
 ### Governance Payloads

 For the token rescue to be executed, there has been a need to create two Proposal payloads.
 One to be executed by the Aave Governance [short executor](https://etherscan.io/address/0xEE56e2B3D491590B5b31738cC34d5232F378a8D5), and the other one for the [long executor](https://etherscan.io/address/0x61910EcD7e8e942136CE7Fe7943f956cea1CC2f7)